SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities

 \section{Limitations}

-The present study has several limitations. {\bf First}, we focus on detecting vulnerabilities in C/C++ program source code, meaning that the framework may need to be adapted to cope with other programming languages and/or executables. {\bf Second}, our experiments cover 4 kinds of SyVCs; future research needs to accommodate more kinds of SyVCs. {\bf Third}, the algorithms for generating SyVCs and SeVCs could be improved to accommodate more syntactic/semantic information for vulnerability detection. {\bf Fourth}, we detect vulnerabilities at the SeVC granularity (i.e., multiple lines of code that are semantically related to each other), which could be improved to more precisely pin down the {\em line} of code that contains a vulnerability. {\bf Fifth}, we truncate the vectors transformed from SeVCs when they are longer than a threshold; future research needs to investigate how to cope with varying length of vectors without losing the information caused by the truncation. {\bf Sixth}, our experiments show some deep neural networks are more effective than the state-of-the-art vulnerability detection methods.
-Although we have gained some insights into explaining the ``why'' part, more investigations are needed to explain the success of deep learning in this context and beyond \cite{DBLP:journals/corr/Shwartz-ZivT17}.
+The present study has several limitations. {\bf First}, we focus on detecting vulnerabilities in C/C++ program source code, meaning that the framework may need to be adapted to cope with other programming languages and/or executables. {\bf Second}, our experiments focus 4 kinds of vulnerability syntax characteristics, which cover 93.6\% of the vulnerable programs collected from SARD.
+This coverage is not perfect while noting that the SARD data may not be representative of real-world software products.
+Future research needs to identify more complete vulnerability syntax characteristics. {\bf Third}, the algorithms for generating SyVCs and SeVCs could be improved to accommodate more syntactic/semantic information for vulnerability detection. {\bf Fourth}, our experiments use a single model to detect multiple kinds of vulnerabilities.
+Future research should investigate which of the following is more effective: using multiple models that are respectively tailored to detect multiple kinds of vulnerabilities vs. using a single model to detect multiple kinds of vulnerabilities. {\bf Fifth}, we detect vulnerabilities at the slice level (i.e., multiple lines of code that are semantically related to each other), which could be improved to more precisely pin down the {\em line} of code that contains a vulnerability. {\bf Sixth}, we generate ground-truth labels by manually checking 0.6\% of all samples, which may have been mislabeled by the automatic method we use (owing to the lack of ground-truth dataset).
+Future research should investigate more effective automatic labeling methods; for this purpose, one may leverage the idea of co-training \cite{DBLP:journals/ngc/CaldasGM18}. {\bf Seventh}, our experiments show some deep neural networks are more effective than the state-of-the-art vulnerability detection methods.
+Although we have gained some insights into explaining the ``why'' part, more investigations are needed to explain the success of deep learning in this context and beyond.